A polynomial regression model for excess mortality in Mexico 2020-2022 due to the COVID-19 pandemic

-For the age group between 11 to 19 years, the excess mortality rate was similar in males and females (compare Tables \ref{tab:2020hom} and \ref{tab:2020muj}).
-Among the age groups 20 years and older, the excess mortality rate was $1.9$ to $2.5$ times higher in males than in females.
+For individuals aged 11 and older, an excess in mortality was recorded.
+The ratio of illness-related excess mortality between males and females was $1.9$ times, indicating that males experienced a significantly higher rate of excess mortality compared to females during the examined period.